 A rabbit who’s droppings are only temporarily smaller is likely fine.
 They may have been stressed out by something for a short period of time.
 You want to look out for a consistent decrease in the size of the rabbit poops.
 This indicates long term stress in your rabbit’s daily life, which can easily result in depression.

+While you might expect rabbits to get some kind of seasonal depression in the winter, like many other species, I’ve found the opposite is more often the case.
 An interesting seasonal phenomenon that I’ve observed in rabbits is that they tend to be much less active during summer months.
 Temperatures above 80º can be dangerous for rabbits, potentially causing heat stroke.
 However, even when temperatures are safe for rabbits in the mid seventies, they will often spend a larger portion of their day sleeping or sitting around.

 If you are worried in the meantime, you can pay attention to your rabbit’s behavior in the morning and evening.
 Your rabbit will more naturally be active during these times of day.
 So even if they lack energy and curiosity during the afternoon, they’ll still have some of their curious energy during these cooler times of day.